nareshrohra/colony-board-game/README.md

 About the game
 ---------
  - Colony is a board game played between 2 or 4 players.
-The game is build with node as server and html5/javascript as client
+The game is built with node as server and html5/javascript as client

- - Its a real time, turn based game and uses works on websocket protocol for communication
+ - Its a real time, turn based game and uses websocket protocol for communication

 How to install